Providing rigorous academic training at an international standard in our pre & primary school and vocational training center.

 Our Purpose

-Stepping Stones Primary and Nursery School provides rigorous academic training and a high standard of education.
+Stepping Stones Primary, Nursery school & Vocational Training centre provides rigorous academic training and a high standard of education to all ages.
 The student body includes fee-paying, scholarship, and sponsored students- creating a fair, inclusive and diverse environment for students to expand their skills academically and socially.
-The school aims to support students from nursery through primary.
-Our newly built vocational center offers those that struggle with traditional curriculums an opportunity to learn practical skills.
+Our vocational center offers an opportunity to those who struggle with traditional curriculums.
 Stepping Stones is community centered around students to nurture and motivate them to reach their full potential.
-Volunteering and supporting our local teachers is an impactful, meaningful way to contribute if you want to volunteer in Malawi.

 The Primary School